elastic/elasticsearch-labs/docs/CONTRIBUTING.md

 * Start with a text cell that summarizes what the notebook will demonstrate.
 Feel free to use images - sometimes a picture is worth a thousand words.
 * Add a header and description section before each code cell.
 Explain in simple terms what the code will be doing and what the expected outcome is.
 * When the output of a cell is relevant, preserve it in the notebook.
+* Update the `README.md` file in the folder of the notebook.

 ### How